General Position Summary

-- Represent the College, University and PAE at public events, including delivering remarks.
+- Represent the University and UADP at public events, including agreed-upon delivering remarks.

 Knowledge Skills & Abilities:

-- Ability to understand and follow all Federal, UA and PAE policies and procedures, including UA and PAE scholarship and financial aid policies, as well as the University of Arizona Gift Policy.
+- Ability to understand and follow all Federal, University and UADP policies and procedures, including scholarship and financial aid policies, as well as the University of Arizona Gift Policy.

 - Knowledge and understanding of development and fund-raising principles and procedures.